 The solicitor will begin by assessing your claim to see if a successful outcome is possible.
 If they think there is, you’ll be given a No Win, No Fee agreement to sign.
 This is also referred to as a Conditional Fee Agreement (CFA).

 The CFA will explain that there are no upfront fees to pay and nothing to pay during the claim either.
 It will also explain that the solicitor will ask for a contribution towards their fees if they win the case for you.
 This is called a success fee and it’s deducted from your compensation at the end of the claim.
-Don’t worry though as success fees are legally capped.
+Don’t worry, though, as the percentage for these success fees is legally capped.

 To find out if you could make a drug allergic reaction claim on a No Win, No Fee basis, please call an advisor today.